Azure-Samples/java-microservices-aca-lab/tips.md

 ## Persist environment variables in a codespace

 When you use  a codespace to run this lab, your environment variables will be lost if the codespace restarts.
 To avoid this issue, follow [GitHub's guidance on persisting variables](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-codespaces/persisting-environment-variables-and-temporary-files).
-We recommend the [single workspace](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-codespaces/persisting-environment-variables-and-temporary-files#for-a-single-codespace) approach, since it's the easiest to set up and doesn't require a workspace restart.
+We recommend the [single codespace](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-codespaces/persisting-environment-variables-and-temporary-files#for-a-single-codespace) approach, since it's the easiest to set up and doesn't require a workspace restart.

-You can find a [samplebashrc file](https://github.com/Azure-Samples/java-microservices-aca-lab/blob/main/solution/samplebashrc) in the lab's repository.
+The help you get started with this method, you can find a [samplebashrc file](https://github.com/Azure-Samples/java-microservices-aca-lab/blob/main/solution/samplebashrc) in the lab's repository.
 Before proceeding, you'll need to update this file with the relevant unique values for your environment before proceeding.

-Another approach would be to create a dedicated _.azcli_ file to keep your environment variables.
+Another approach would be to create a dedicated .azcli file to keep your environment variables.
 After a workspace restart, you first rerun all the steps in this file and then you can proceed.

-You can find a [sampleENVIRONMENT.azcli file](https://github.com/Azure-Samples/java-microservices-aca-lab/blob/main/solution/sampleENVIRONMENT.azcli) in this repository.
-Before proceeding, update this file with the relevant unique values for your environment.
+If you’d like to try this approach, you can find a [sampleENVIRONMENT.azcli file](https://github.com/Azure-Samples/java-microservices-aca-lab/blob/main/solution/sampleENVIRONMENT.azcli) file in this repository, which you’ll need to update with the relevant values for your environment before using.